furkan-cat/react-search-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Type on the input field to see different houses by filtering method.
-There is a button which you can see more 3 houses on every clicking.
-Added local img to API.
+Type on the input field to see different data by filtering method.

 Limitted amount of data returned from a API call via axios.
 Filtered data with 3 character limit
-See more (functional) button in order to see additional cards on the screen.
-Responsive design
 SCSS and BEM
 Added image url to API call.